clipperhouse/netlify/content/physics.md

 Gravity is a type of acceleration.

-There is the thing, a change in the thing, and a change in a change in a thing.
+There is the thing, a change in the thing, and a change in a change in the thing.

 Calculus is the math that helps us to understand changes of changes.